-Aquila is an infill development just under 5 acres.
-It is bordered by the CN Railway, Westport Road, Eagle Creek and the rear of the homes that are accessed off Daffodil Lane and Cranley Drive.
-As it is an infill development, we strive to ensure that large green buffers will be provided to the neighbouring homes through park and wetland dedication.
-In fact, 1/3 of the entire property will functionas green buffers.
+Aquila is an infill development of just under five acres.
+It is bordered by the CN Railway, Westport Road, Eagle Creek and the homes that are accessed from Daffodil Lane and Cranley Drive.
+As it is an infill development, we strive to ensure that large green buffers are provided to the neighbouring homes through park and wetland dedication.
+In fact, one third of the entire property will function as green buffers.

-Eagle Harbour is the ideal site in West Vancouver for this “missing middle” development.
-Families can stroll down to Eagle Harbour beach or go for a walk on the highly coveted Sea View walk, while retirees spend their time golfing at Gleneagles Golf Course or enjoying their time at the various marinas or yacht clubs.
+Eagle Harbour is the ideal area in West Vancouver for this “missing middle” development.
+Families can stroll down to Eagle Harbour beach and go for a walk on the scenic Sea View walk, while retirees can spend their time golfing at Gleneagles Golf Course or enjoy their time at the various marinas or yacht clubs.

-Yes, there is no question that Eagle harbour is the perfect location for Aquila and West Vancouver’s “missing middle” housing.
-Due to the broad market (young families to downsizers) that Aquila is striving to accommodate, diverse housing types and sizes are required.
-Aquila is proposing to offer 3 and 4 bedrooms homes with duplex and attached format ranging in size from 1300 to 2400 sqft.
-Additionally, many of the larger homes have been designed to accommodate 1 and 2 bedroom suites.
+There is no question that Eagle Harbour is the perfect location for Aquila and West Vancouver’s “missing middle” housing.
+Because of the broad market (young families to downsizers) that Aquila strives to accommodate, diverse housing types and sizes are essential.
+Aquila is proposing to offer three and four bedroom homes with duplex and attached format ranging in size from 1300 to 3200 sqft.

-In creating the new plan for this property, we have worked with West Vancouver to develop a plan where the nucleus for such development is West Vancouver’s OCP.
-We have in turn worked diligently with Formwerks Architects to create the housing type that the OCP is asking for, while recognizing that density in an infill development is something that requires the utmost care and attention.
-In keeping with this notion, the density is by far the lowest of any recently approved or proposed multi family development in West Vancouver with a floor area ratio of only 0.52 and a total of 67 homes.
+In creating the new proposal for this property, Sterling Pacific has worked closely with West Vancouver to develop a plan that follows the core values of the new OCP.
+Sterling Pacific has worked diligently with Formwerks Architects to create the homes that fit seamlessly into the community, while recognizing that such density in an infill development requires the utmost care and attention.
+Dedicated to making a positive an impact on the community, the density Sterling Pacific is proposing is by far the lowest of any recently approved or proposed multifamily development in West Vancouver, with a floor area ratio of only 0.45 and a total of 53 homes.

-The Harper family, the owners of Sterling Pacific Developments, reside in the area and have put fourth a plan that they are proud of; a plan that they believe fits into their neighbourhood and only serves to enhance the neighbourhoods already excellent character.
+The Harper family, owners of Sterling Pacific developments, reside in the area and have put forth a plan that they are proud of; a plan that they believe fits into their neighbourhood and only serves to enhance the neighbourhood’s already distinctive and extraordinary character.